AIACR European Championship: History

-Summary of results
+Results

 Scoring system

 Unlike the modern Formula One points system, the championship awarded fewer points for higher finishes; the champion would be the driver who ended the season on the lowest points score.
 The championship awarded one, two and three points to first, second and third places respectively.
 Other competitors were awarded points based on the percentage of the race distance they completed, as follows.

 Not entering, or failing to start the race, earned the driver eight points.
 Drivers only scored points with the car they entered the race with.
 In 1931, co-drivers were eligible to score championship points, but only from the car they were assigned to at the start, and provided that they had completed a stint in the car during the race.
 From 1932 onwards, if a driver handed his car over to another driver mid-race, only the original driver would score points from the car's final position.